Get

 Making pup-friendly cupcakes is easy, as the recipes typically include vegetables and ingredients like applesauce, pumpkin purée, and oat flour.
 You can also put in other safe ingredients that you know that your dog likes.

-If your dog accidentally ate a cupcake that doesn’t contain toxic ingredients, such as chocolate or raisins, they may be fine, or they may experience minor gastrointestinal problems.
+If your dog accidentally ate a cupcake that doesn’t contain toxic ingredients, such as chocolate, they may be fine, or they may experience minor gastrointestinal problems.

 However, if your dog consumes cupcakes that contain raisins, chocolate, or nuts, they may experience various health problems, and some can be quite serious.